 Erik studied comparative religion at the College of Wooster, where he received departmental and thesis honors.
 He attended the University of Pennsylvania and California College of the Arts for his Master of Architecture, earning the AIA Henry Adams Medal and theory prize.
-His thesis work at CCA, titled “The Coincident City,” looked at globalization and urbanism in Old Delhi, India, for which he received the thesis prize.
-Erik’s work and writing has been published in 306090.
+His thesis work at CCA, titled “The Coincident City,” explored globalization and urbanism in Old Delhi, India, for which he received the thesis prize.
+His writing has been published in 306090.
 Erik taught architecture studios at CCA from 2010 to 2017.

-Todd has worked at architecture firms in San Francisco and Copenhagen, where he collaborated on many projects, including this museum.
+Todd has worked at architecture firms in San Francisco and Copenhagen, where he collaborated on many projects, including this museum and this campus.
 He co-founded Parcel Projects as a vehicle for interjecting in the fabric of the city with sensitivity, logic, and beauty.

 Todd believes that cities are great places to live and loves observing and participating in the continual process of urban creation.
 His interest centers on the forces shaping that process: from the economic and political to the physical and personal.